fpgadeveloper/fpga-drive-aximm-pcie/README.md

 ## Board Specific Notes

+### AC701 and KC705

+* These designs use the AXI EthernetLite IP for their onboard Ethernet ports.
+This IP does not require a license, but limits the link speed to 100Mbps.

+### KCU105, VC707, VC709

+* The on-board Ethernet port for these boards is not connected in these designs because they are not supported by the free AXI EthernetLite IP.
+The block design build script (design_1-mb.tcl) contains the code to add the AXI Ethernet IP for these boards and can be uncommented if Ethernet is desired.

 ### KCU105

-* To keep these designs free of paid IP, the KCU105's on-board Ethernet port is not connected in this design.
-The KCU105's Ethernet PHY has an SGMII interface which is not supported by the free AXI EthernetLite IP.

-### VC709 and KCU105

-These designs are based on the [AXI Bridge for PCI Express Gen3 Subsystem](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v3_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v3.0")
-.
-To generate an example stand-alone application for these boards, the Vitis build script makes a local copy of the driver for the [AXI Memory Mapped to PCIe Gen2 IP](https://www.xilinx.com/products/intellectual-property/axi_pcie.html "AXI Memory Mapped to PCIe Gen2 IP") with a few small modifications to make it work with the Gen3 core.
-If you use or modify these applications, be aware that they refer to the locally copied and modified driver located in `EmbeddedSw/XilinxProcessorIPLib/drivers`, and that that driver is actually designed for the Gen2 core.
-In other words, you can expect the driver to work for the example application that checks link-up, link speed/width and enumerates the end points, but anything else may fail due to differences between the driver code and the Gen3 IP specs.
+* This design uses the Quad SPI flash in dual mode with SPIx8 interface (64MB total storage).

 ### PicoZed